ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

 Part of the intent of the usage of jCard is that it has its own extensibility properties where new properties can be defined to relay newly defined information related to a caller.
 This capability is inherently supported as part of standard extensibility.
 However, usage of those new properties should be published and registered following {{RFC7095, Section 3.6}} or new specifications.

-# Acknowledgements

-We would like to thank David Hancock, Alec Fenichel and other members of the SIPCORE and STIR working group for helpful suggestions and comments for the creation of this draft.

 # IANA Considerations {#IANA}

 ## SIP Call-Info Header Field Purpose Token Request